SerenaFeng/SerenaFeng.github.io/_posts/2020-04-23-istio-dataplane-setup.md

 ---

 summary: in the post, we will profile how data plane is setup when Istio works
-         as pure Istio and with CNI plugin.
-Concerning pure Istio, a istio-init is injected to application Pod as initContainer and configuring the traffic redirecting rules for proxy container, while for CNI plugin mode, a component of istio-cni-node deamonset is leveraged for the setup work.
+         both in simple Istio and CNI plugin mode.
+Concerning simple Istio, a istio-init is injected into application Pod as initContainer and configuring the traffic redirecting rules under the network namespace of the application pod.
+While for CNI plugin mode, istio-cni-node component is leveraged for the setup work.

 # tools

-For the reason that istio-init container is exited when completed, and proxy container may not have the permission to execute the `netstat` and `iptables` command, so we use `nsenter` to show our configurations.
+For the reason that initContainer is exited when completed, and other containers may not have the permission to execute the `netstat` or `iptables` command, so we use `nsenter` to show our configurations.

 From the command `netstat`, we can see envoy listens on the following ports: